exasol/error-catalog/doc/design.md

 The crawler will use the Github REST API to crawl the Exasol organisation public repositories and find all 'error_code_report.json` files.
 An internal list will be made and these files will then in a following step be downloaded.
-We plan on checking the version tag(s) per repository and if these increase fetch the new json file(s), and store these with the version tag (and possibly a timestamp) appended at the end of the json filenames.
+We plan on checking the version tag(s) per repository and if these increase fetch the new JSON file(s), and store these with the version tag (and possibly a timestamp) appended at the end of the JSON filenames.

 -> TEST suggestion; see for the whole organisation and specify a minimum to compare against.
--> TEST suggestion ; specify a collection -> see if we get the path to the json(s).
+-> TEST suggestion ; specify a collection -> see if we get the path to the JSON(s).

 Covers: